We Are Open For Business and Actively Processing Documents

 The Apostille is an official seal that can be placed on a document to authenticate the signature.
 The process for Canadian documents is not easy and it can take time to get done if you don’t know what you are doing.
-For help with this process, contact our experts at Document Legalization of Canada today!
-Our team will walk you through each step of the Apostille Canada Process in order to make sure your document is authentic and ready for use.
+For help with this process, contact our experts at Document Legalization of Canada today! or fill the below form.
+Our team will walk you through each step of the Apostille Canada Process in order to make sure your document is authentic and ready for use abroad.

 The Canadian Apostille process is the most common way to authenticate documents for cross-border use.
 Apostilles are usually required by other countries when they receive a document from Canada but require an apostille before filing it with their local authorities.
 Hence, such as the court system or vital statistics office.
 Apostilles will make your records acceptable in all international transactions governed by treaties and conventions of sovereign states that have signed the 1961 Hague Convention Abolishing Legal Requirements for Foreign Public Documents.